Career Outfitters service

 What to wear, what to bring, and being prepared for your appointment to try on clothing:

 - Please arrive clean; if you have exercised, please shower before your appointment.

 - Wear undergarments that you would wear with the type of clothing you wish to try.
 You will be able to try on clothing in a private space.

 - If you are looking for clothing or accessories to go with something you already have, BRING the item(s) you already have to see how it looks with the items you try.

-- Bring a bag or something to carry away your new clothes/accessories if needed.
-(We do not have a supply of shopping bags. ;-)
+- Bring a bag or something to carry away your new clothes and/or accessories.
+We do not have a supply of shopping bags. ;-)

 - It is helpful if you know your clothing size.
 If you don't, we can take your measurements to help determine clothing sizes to try.

 - Think ahead about what you might be seeking: you might find it helpful to read professional attire guidelines we provide.

 - Be aware of public health information provided by Virginia Tech.

 - Due to space limitations, you may not bring a friend with you to your appointment.